Fake online reviews about a restaurant

-It might also be from established entities who are retaliating to what the incorrectly perceive to be similar behaviour on the part of others.
-Restaurants are especially vulnerable to fake reviews.
-A recent study from Harvard University entitled, "fake it 'till you make it" shows that independent restaurants are much more likely to post fake reviews about their competitors than any other sector.
+Do not be surprised if a third party disclosure order against Google reveals that those fake online reviews about your restaurant had largely been posted by, or on behalf of the restaurant owners across the road.
+The fake reviews might also be from established entities who are retaliating to what the incorrectly perceive to be similar behaviour on the part of others.
+Restaurants are especially vulnerable to fake reviews so out of suspicious that they themselves are victims of online fake online reviews by the competition, go and to the same to their neighbouring restaurant.
+A study from Harvard University entitled, "fake it 'till you make it" shows that independent restaurants are much more likely to post fake reviews about their competitors than any other sector.
 Equally, they are quite fond of making up good ones about themselves.

-National or Chain restaurants are far less likely to engage in such practices.
-It is estimated that 16% of all restaurant reviews are fraudulent, and that is after many have been filtered out (Yelp have sophisticated algorithms to achieve this - many sites do not).
-If you own a new business, especially a restaurant, be on your guard!
+National or chain restaurants are far less likely to engage in the practice of posting fake online reviews and they are also less likely to be the victim of this practice.
+A Yelp.com report has estimated that 16% of all restaurant reviews are fraudulent, and that is after many have been filtered out (Yelp have sophisticated algorithms to achieve this - many sites do not).

 The true number, in our view, is much bigger but the most negatively affected victims are the owners of independent restaurants, particularly Italian, Chinese and Kebab shops where the competition is high and the small marketing budget often drive restaurant owners to commission fake online reviews, or to even have their own family member and friend take part in the negative marketing campaign against their main competition.